shandan1/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Light-Component.md

 1. In the Unity Editor, go to **GameObject > Light**
 2. Select the Light type you want to add.

-Unity creates a new GameObject and attaches a Light component, as well as two other High Definition Render Pipeline (HDRP) components: **HD Additional Light Data** and **Additional Shadow Data**.
+Unity creates a new GameObject and attaches a Light component, as well as two other High Definition Render Pipeline (HDRP) components: **HD Additional Light Data** and **HD Additional Shadow Data**.
 Unity places the new Light GameObject into your Scene, centered on your current view in the Scene window.

 To add a Light component to an existing GameObject:

 1. Select the GameObject you want to add a Light.
 2. In the Inspector, click **Add Component**.
 3. Go to the **Rendering** section, and click **Light**.
 This creates a new Light source and attaches it to the currently selected GameObject.
-It also adds the **HD Additional Light Data** and **Additional Shadow Data** HDRP components.
+It also adds the **HD Additional Light Data** and **HD Additional Shadow Data** HDRP components.

 Alternatively, you can search for “Light” in the **Add Component** window, then click **Light** to add the Light component.